MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 Azure ATP is composed of the Azure ATP cloud service, which consists of the Azure ATP portal, the Azure ATP sensor and/or the Azure ATP standalone sensor.
 For more information about each Azure ATP component, see [Azure ATP architecture](atp-architecture.md).

+Azure ATP protects your on-premesis Active Directory users and/or users synced to your Azure Active Directory.
+To protect an environment made up of only AAD users, see [AAD Identity Protection] (https://docs.microsoft.com/azure/active-directory/identity-protection/overview).

 To create your Azure ATP instance, you'll need an AAD tenant with at least one global/security administrator.
 Each Azure ATP instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.